BackBack to missions

 Why go

 Granbury lines up airport, square, and lake close enough that the weekend feels whole instead of scattered.
+GDJ handles the aviation side cleanly with a good runway, 24-hour self-serve fuel, and a quick handoff to town instead of a long drive through the suburbs.

 Things to do